-Humans come from Venus.
-Many years ago the earth was in orbit, and was at the same distance from the sun as Mars is today.
+Many years ago the earth was in orbit, at distance too far from the sun to sustain life.
 The sun’s gravity pulls on the planets.
 Venus was once our Earth.
-There is a reason humans are so much more advanced than the rest of the animals on this planet.
+There's a reason humans are so much more advanced than the rest of the animals on this planet.
 It’s because we have existed longer than any other species.
+We also know human don't belong here.
+We are the only animals that are unable to simple drink straight from standing water, and we have to cook our food.
+No other animal has to do this.
 Humans, like all other life forms have a pattern.
 In small populations we group and work together.
 We then search for new things and new ways.
 We learn.
-As our population grows, we put our thoughts together and become even smarter as whole.
+As our population grows, we put our thoughts together and become even smarter as a whole.
 As technology advances, we learn to document our learning.
 We see our world around us and are curious about it.
 We want to understand every detail.
 As we go through this cycle, we become more and more advanced.
 Until we have the ability to leave the planet.
 First with short flight, and then to the next planet.

 Humans have followed this pattern before.
 The question then becomes, “how did we lose our technology for so many years”.
 The answer is simple: we traveled to Earth with a small group to save our species.
 That small group was not supported by the same technology when it arrived.
 It landed on a planet that may have been violently dangerous.
 Venus’s large population that supported material needs was left behind.
 Imagine flying to another planet after leaving earth.
 The new plant will have no humans, no farms, no restaurants, no mining equipment, no schools, no computers, no workforce, nothing.
 Your only priority on day one, is to survive.
 Year one may be filled with moments of near death.
 Hunger, animal attacks, disease, weather, etc. Year after year the old technologies that got you to this new planet have been forgotten and only become folk lore.
 How long would it take a group of 10 or even a hundred humans to become 300 billion?
 With multiple races?
 The number is staggering I’m sure.
 This small group would have the same issues we have today.
 Disagreements and fights.
 Splits in the group.
 Explores would leave the group never to be heard from.
 These groups find new lands and start new families.
 The cycle continues on the natural cycle until, here we are again.
 The process of becoming quicker as we continue to evolve.
 This is why Mars is not quite ready for us yet.
 If we can save us from ourselves long enough, Mars will be lush and habitable once it reaches the “sweet spot”.